Chef de Cuisine

 Alex O’Connor is a natural talent in the kitchen.
-At just 23 years old, he is thrilled to be the Executive Sous Chef at Tiger Mama and is driven to help bring some of the most delicious and unique dishes to the menu.
+At just 23 years old, he is thrilled to be the Chef de Cuisine at Tiger Mama and is driven to help bring some of the most delicious and unique dishes to the menu.

 Alex was first introduced to the culinary world at age 14 while working as a dishwasher and making appetizers at Yama Zakura in Northborough, MA.
 He briefly attended flight school to become a pilot, but quickly discovered his true passion was creating food.
 Having a knack for Asian cuisine, he moved on to be a line cook at Blue Ginger in Wellesley, MA.
 Although Alex did not attend culinary school, he learned the fundamental skills and science of cooking at Blue Ginger where he worked alongside Dee Steffen Chinn, now Tiger Mama’s Pastry Chef.
 She was a great inspiration and role model for him and he was thrilled to reconnect with her at Tiger Mama just a few years later.